 - Creative: Adobe Photoshop, Illustrator, InDesign; bookbinding; Javanese gamelan

 - Standards: familiar with Dublin Core, TEI, and other schemata

-- Human languages: French (proficient reading, panicked speaking); Spanish (basic); Old & Middle English (academic interest)
+- Human languages: French (proficient reading, basic conversation); Spanish (basic); Old & Middle English (academic interest)

 Recognition & awards

-- PSC-CUNY Research Award, Traditional “A” Grant–2017.
+- PSC-CUNY Research Award, Traditional “A” Grant–2017-present.
 “Writing Against the Machine: Toward Stylometric Obfuscation”

 - Online/Digital Teaching Seminar–John Jay College of Criminal Justice, 2016.
 Funded faculty development program

 - Faculty-Student Engagement Program–John Jay College of Criminal Justice, 2016.
 Funding for student activity

 - Early Modern Digital Agendas—Folger Institute, DC, 2016.
 Three-day NEH seminar and reunion